Is It Possible To Get Pregnant During Menstruation? Not Likely but Possible!

-Ovulation is an important part of a woman's monthly menstrual cycle.
+Ovulation is an integral part of a woman's monthly menstrual cycle.
 You can only get pregnant if you are close to ovulating or have just ovulated.

 During ovulation, your ovary releases a mature egg into the fallopian tube.
-Fertilization of the egg can only a day or so after ovulation.
+Fertilization of the egg can happen only a day or so after ovulation.
 After that, the egg begins to disintegrate.
 If there is sperm there to fertilize the egg, it will then travel to the uterus and implant.
 If the egg is not fertilized, it leaves the woman's body during menstrual bleeding.
-This occurs about two weeks after ovulation.
+Your period will start about two weeks after ovulation.

 Ovulation has three distinct phases: pre-ovulation, ovulation, and post-ovulation.
 These are sometimes called the follicular phase, the ovulation phase, and the luteal phase.

 The next phase is the actual ovulation phase.
 You can calculate the ovulation phase by starting with the first day of the last menstrual period.
 Most women ovulate sometime between day 11 and day 21.
 Some women will notice a slight twinge of pain in the abdominal area while ovulating, but many others don't recognize any other symptoms.
-This is when a woman is fertile.
-The typical length of this phase is from 24 to 48 hours.
+The typical length of this phase is from 24 to 48 hours and is when a woman is fertile.

-The average woman has a 28 day cycle and will ovulate around day 14.
+The average woman has a 28-day cycle and will ovulate around day 14.
 Unfortunately, these numbers are not set in stone for every woman.
-Some women have longer or shorter menstrual cycles and may have luteal shorter luteal phase.
-If a woman has a 32 day cycle, and a luteal phase that lasts 12 days, she will ovulate on day 20 of her menstrual cycle.
+Some women have longer or shorter menstrual cycles and may have a shorter luteal phase.
+If a woman has a 32-day cycle, and a luteal phase that lasts 12 days, she will ovulate on day 20 of her menstrual cycle.